Is your cruise ship docking in Dubrovnik? Are you on holiday in Dubrovnik for just a day? Here is your guide to how to spend one day in Dubrovnik.

-If you’re going to be on holidays in Dubrovnik, and only have one day, like I did, you’ll want to head straight to the Stari Grad (Old Town).
+If you’re going to be on holiday in Dubrovnik and only have one day, as I did, you’ll want to head straight to the Stari Grad (Old Town).
 When arriving at the Old Town, all you need are your own two feet.
-Much like Venice, Dubrovnik is a walking city and inside the walls, it is free of vehicular traffic.
+Much like Venice, Dubrovnik is a walking city, and inside the walls, it is free of vehicular traffic.

-When I arrived in Dubrovnik, our shipped docked at 7am and we were due back on board at 6pm.
+When I arrived in Dubrovnik, our ship docked at 7 am and we were due back on board at 6 pm.
 Given travel time to and from the Old Town, and allowing time to embark and disembark the ship, we had approximately ten hours to explore.

 Having just one day – or ten hours – to explore one place can be disheartening, but don’t be fooled and think you still can’t experience much of what Dubrovnik has to offer.
 You can.

-Here’s how I (and you can too!) made the most of my day in Dubrovnik
+Here’s how I (and you can too!) made the most of my one day in Dubrovnik

-Tours cost $45 USD / 33 Euro per person.
-If there is a group of you, you can ask for a discount, like we did and save a little holiday money.
+My tours cost $45 USD / 33 Euro per person.
+If there is a group of you, you can ask for a discount, like we did and saved a little holiday money.
 Our tour included lunch, but not all do – so be sure to ask if yours does.

-For around $15 USD / 10 Euro you can walk the walls for as long as you want and trust me, you want to stay up there all day.
-The entrance fees are used by the the local society for repairs and maintenance of the walls.
+For 30 Euro you can walk the walls for as long as you want and trust me, you want to stay up there all day.
+The entrance fees are used by the local society for repairs and maintenance of the walls.
 You can purchase tickets at the entrance, which is just through Pile Gate to your immediate left.
-Follow the staircase up, and onto the the walls.
+Follow the staircase up, and onto the walls.

 Wander the Gunduliceva Poljana Market